Auschwitz concentration camp: Life for the inmates

-Lunch was three-quarters of a liter of watery soup at midday, reportedly foul-tasting, with meat in the soup four times a week and vegetables (mostly potatoes and rutabaga) three times.
+Lunch was three-quarters of a litre of watery soup at midday, reportedly foul-tasting, with meat in the soup four times a week and vegetables (mostly potatoes and rutabaga) three times.
 The evening meal was 300 grams of bread, often moldy, part of which the inmates were expected to keep for breakfast the next day, with a tablespoon of cheese or marmalade, or 25 grams of margarine or sausage.
-Prisoners engaged in hard labor were given extra rations.
+Prisoners engaged in hard labour were given extra rations.

 A second roll call took place at seven in the evening, in the course of which prisoners might be hanged or flogged.
 If a prisoner was missing, the others had to remain standing until the absentee was found or the reason for the absence discovered, even if it took hours.
 On 6 July 1940, roll call lasted 19 hours because a Polish prisoner, Tadeusz Wiejowski, had escaped; following an escape in 1941, a group of prisoners was picked out from the escapee's barracks and sent to block 11 to be starved to death.
 After roll call, prisoners retired to their blocks for the night and received their bread rations.
 Then they had some free time to use the washrooms and receive their mail, unless they were Jews: Jews were not allowed to receive mail.
 Curfew ("nighttime quiet") was marked by a gong at nine o'clock.
 Inmates slept in long rows of brick or wooden bunks, or on the floor, lying in and on their clothes and shoes to prevent them from being stolen.
 The wooden bunks had blankets and paper mattresses filled with wood shavings; in the brick barracks, inmates lay on straw.
 According to Miklós Nyiszli:

-Sunday was not a work day, but prisoners had to clean the barracks and take their weekly shower, and were allowed to write (in German) to their families, although the SS censored the mail.
+Sunday was not a workday, but prisoners had to clean the barracks and take their weekly shower, and were allowed to write (in German) to their families, although the SS censored the mail.
 Inmates who did not speak German would trade bread for help.
 Observant Jews tried to keep track of the Hebrew calendar and Jewish holidays, including Shabbat, and the weekly Torah portion.
 No watches, calendars, or clocks were permitted in the camp.
 Only two Jewish calendars made in Auschwitz survived to the end of the war.
 Prisoners kept track of the days in other ways, such as obtaining information from newcomers.